Generative AI Enables Structural Brain Network Construction from fMRI via Symmetric Diffusion Learning: Conclusion

 This paper proposes a DiffGAN-F2S model to predict SC from brain fMRI in one stage.
 The DiffGAN-F2S combines diffusion models and generative adversarial networks to generate high-fidelity SCs through a few denoising steps.
 Stacking the dual-channel multi-head spatial attention and the GCN-based modules in the symmetric graph generator can capture global relations among direct and indirect connected brain regions.
 To further preserve global-local topological information, a spatially connected consistency loss is devised to constrain the generator to accurately predict empirical SCs.
 Experimental results on the public ADNI dataset show the superior generation performance of the proposed model compared to other competing models.
-The proposed model can also be used to identify diease-related connections and important brain regions, which provides an effective way for fMRI-to-SC prediction for multimodal brain network fusion.
-The main limitation of this work is that we ignore the directional connections in cross-modal prediction.
-The directional information between brain regions can make the predicted results more interpretable.
-In the future, we will extend our work to asymmetry denoising for SC prediction.
+The proposed model can also be used to identify disease-related connections and important brain regions, which provides an effective way for fMRI-to-SC prediction for multimodal brain network fusion.